Pinkstone/Daily-Pictures/README.md

 This little iOS app lets you save a picture every day and add a note to it.
 Works on iOS 5, iOS 6 and iOS 7.

-As a reminder you will receive a daily notification so you don't forget ;-)
+As a reminder you will receive a daily notification so you don't forget to add a picture ;-)

 Usage